hashbrowncipher/safer-signed-urls/README.md

 the URL.
 We're not trying to prevent the data from escaping entirely: the goal isn't a DRM solution.
 Instead, we just want it to be mildly difficult, in a "locks keep honest people out" sense.

+Other solutions shorten the window of vulnerability—usually by setting a short expiry time on the signed URL—or attempt to invalidate the URL after it is first fetched.
+The former technique affects usability without providing much security.
+The latter requires a database of links that have or have not been used.

 ## Solution